1bardesign/batteries/readme.md

 Core dependencies for making games with lua, especially with [love](https://love2d.org).

-Does a lot to get projects off the ground faster, filling out lua's standard library and providing implementations of common algorithms and data structures useful for games.
+Does a lot to get projects off the ground faster, filling out lua's sparse standard library a little and providing implementations of common algorithms and data structures useful for games.

 It's a bit of a grab bag of functionality, but quite extensively documented, and currently still under a hundred kb uncompressed, including the license and readme, so you get quite a lot per byte!
 Of course, feel free to trim it down for your use case as required.
 Many of the modules are "mostly" standalone.